モロッコ

 • Morocco - Marrakesh

-• About Marrakesh Known as the "Red City," Marrakesh is famous for its red sandstone walls and buildings and prospered as an important trading center for tribes of the Atlas Mountains.
-It remains one of the former royal cities where you can still feel its vibrancy and history.
+• About Marrakech Known as the "Red City", Marrakech is famous for its red sandstone walls and buildings and once prospered as an important trading center for tribes from the Atlas Mountains.
+It remains one of the former royal capitals where you can still feel its bustle and history.

-In the evening, the Jamaa el-Fna square, the liveliest square in Africa, comes alive.
-Musicians, performers, snake charmers, games, stalls — every form of entertainment is on offer.
+In the evening, the lively Jemaa el-Fna square becomes one of the most vibrant squares in Africa.
+Musicians, performers, snake charmers, games, and food stalls provide every kind of entertainment.

 • Dinner